Kusanagi8200/Kusanagi8200/README.md

 **The Major now knows me as Tactical Analysis Program (TAP)**

-**LLM LAB ON PROGRESS --> https://github.com/Kusanagi8200/KuzAI with KuzChat - Web ChatBot for Speaking with Models.**
+**LLM LAB --> https://github.com/Kusanagi8200/KuzAI with KuzChat - Web ChatBot for Speaking with Models.**